louismrose/VersionControlLecture/README.md

 For example you can check different GUIs and find the one that works best for you individually (rememeber you don't need to use the same.
 Some members of your team may prefer the terminal, others SourceTree and so on.)
 Then register for a Git repository.
 Pick the provider you prefer.
 I suggest either GitHub or BitBucket.
 Try to share (add, commit, push) some of the artefacts you already created during your first meetings.
 Try to edit the same files, commit/push them and resolve conflicts.

-Remember that the best way to learn is by failing so don't worry if you see red messages marks after you pushed or pulled something.
+Remember that the best way to learn is by failing so don't worry if you see red messages after you pushed or pulled something.
 Try to understand why it happened and fix it.
 We are more than happy to help.